Cyklet/VidLoader/README.md

 https://.../playlist_3
 ```
 *VidLoader* will download **.m3u8 master** file and will send it to the `AVAssetDownloadURLSession`.
-After this, session will select the most optimal playlist for the device, then library will make a request with selected URL, the **.m3u8 playlist** will look like:
+After this, the session will select the most optimal playlist for the device, then the library will make a request with the selected URL, the **.m3u8 playlist** will look like this:

 ```
 #EXTM3U